 Alliance of CEOs, August 2020

 How Innovative CEOs Are Adapting for a Successful New Year

 From working with members within the Alliance of CEOs, I’ve had the privilege of engaging with different leaders who have effectively adapted their operations to meet the top CEO challenges posed by COVID-19.
-There are two primary approaches as we look ahead to the coming year, with all the challenges and opportunities that it will bring.
+There are two primary approaches as we look ahead, with all the challenges and opportunities that it will bring.